-Resisted dorsiflexion with a band is an easy drill that can be done with any resistance band and is often prescribed for those with ankle injuries.
+Resisted dorsiflexion with a band is an easy ankle mobility stretch that can be done with any resistance band and is often prescribed for those with ankle injuries.

 4. Calf Barbell Smash

-The barbell can be used as a self-release, or massage, tool by rolling it directly on the calves to help with tightness.
-This may be uncomfortable and it is advised to start with a lighter barbell if you have that available to you or have a training partner close by who can lift off the barbell in case the pressure becomes too much.
+The barbell can be used as a self-release or massage tool by rolling it directly on the calves to help with tightness.
+This may be uncomfortable, and it is advised to start with a lighter barbell available or have a training partner close by who can lift off the barbell in case the pressure becomes too much.